microsoft/fhir-starter/quickstarts/README.md

 __Note:__ This quickstart ARM template is not intended for deploying resources in a production environment.
 The intended use is for an Azure [training environment](https://github.com/microsoft/azure-healthcare-apis-workshop).
 Please proceed accordingly.

-## Deploy Azure API for FHIR, FHIR-Proxy, FHIR-Bulk Loader, and FHIR-Synapse Link
+## Deploy FHIR service, FHIR-Proxy, FHIR-Bulk Loader, and FHIR-Synapse Link

 To begin, **CTRL+click** (Windows or Linux) or **CMD+click** (Mac) on the **Deploy to Azure** button below to open the deployment form in a new browser tab.